metauni/metauni.github.io/index.md

 See the [locus page](http://metauni.org/posts/loci/loci) for more information.

 ## Upcoming events

+To get notifications of upcoming events, subscribe to the [mailing list](https://tinyletter.com/adminmetauni).

 * **September 23rd 2021**: Energy event, the Roblox venue is [LC002: Research Agora](https://www.roblox.com/games/7168699181/metauni-LC002-Research-Agora) using the [TRS Discord](https://discord.gg/9yBaAxPSK8) channel `LC002`.
 The schedule (in Melbourne time):
     * 10:30-11:00 [Heath Winning](https://au.linkedin.com/in/heath-winning-612781165) "Climate action is a young person's game".